wp-plugins/dk-new-medias-image-rotator-widget/readme.txt

 * Bug Fix - Correction of a jQuery reference TypeError: 'undefined' is not a function (evaluating '$(document)')

 = 0.3.1 =

-Correction of a jQuery reference TypeError.
+* Correction of a jQuery reference TypeError.

 = 0.3.2 =

-Correction of conflict Javascript, transition issues and array treatment that was looping can causing page freezes.
+* Correction of conflict Javascript, transition issues and array treatment that was looping can causing page freezes.

+= 0.3.3 =
+* Enhanced the plugin to display the alt text from the WordPress Media Uploader

 == Upgrade Notice ==

+= 0.3.3 =
+Enhanced the plugin to display the alt text from the WordPress Media Uploader

 = 0.3.2 =
 Correction of conflict Javascript, transition issues and array treatment that was looping can causing page freezes.

 = 0.3.1 =
 Correction of a jQuery reference TypeError.

 = 0.3.0 =